Arronk/My-Coding-Journey/LogR3.md

 using pylab.
 It took a bit of time to figure out how to best store all the results and then calcualate the mean of each step from every trial but I got there after a couple of hours.
 Got to spend more time using list comprehensions which was good.

+## Day 25: 24/11/2018

+### Progress: Worked on MIT 6.00.2x again

+Almost finished Q3 of PartB.
+Did not get as much time as I would have liked to today but confident I can get all questions of pset3 finished as well as the mid term exam.